So you’re wondering how to make an online portfolio.

 Your choice of platform, be it WordPress or Wix will impact the actual process of building your online portfolio step-by-step.

 Due to these differences, in this guide, we’re going to focus on “what to do” rather than “which buttons to press and in which order.”
 That way the advice will be universal no matter which platform you decide to go with.

 A good online portfolio needs a handful of crucial elements.
 We’re going to go through them one by one and explain how to get the most out of them.

 Every good portfolio has a surprisingly simple structure.
 There are basically four main elements to it:

 - Introduction (who you are)

 - Projects – a showcase of your work

 - Ways to contact you

-The important thing to notice here is that we’re getting into showcasing your work basically immediately (block no.2), right after getting the introduction part out of the way.
-This is important since it doesn’t force the visitor to read through walls of uninteresting text before they can finally get to what really interests them.
+The important thing is that we’re getting into showcasing your work basically immediately (block no.2), right after getting the introduction part out of the way.
+This is important since it doesn’t force the visitor to read through walls of boring text before they can finally get to what really interests them.